Epic Games seeking to sell stake for $750 million at $17 billion valuation

 The deal also gives us a window into the company’s current financial picture, as the privately held Epic does not disclose its revenues or profits.

-In 2019, Epic Games reported $4.2 billion in revenue and $730 million in earnings before income tax, depreciation, and amortization (EBITDA, a key measure of profitability).
+In 2019, Epic Games reported $4.2 billion in revenue and $730 million in earnings before interest, taxes, depreciation, and amortization (EBITDA, a key measure of profitability).
 Revenue for 2020 is forecast to be $5 billion, with EBITDA of $1 billion.

 In April alone, thanks to the pandemic, Fortnite revenue was $400 million, sources told me.
 Epic has said that in April, players spent 3.2 billion hours in the battle royale shooter.
 Fortnite also garnered a huge amount of attention for staging a virtual Travis Scott concert that drew more than 27 million people.